currycurry/thedinnerbutton/README.md

 **Restart:**

 Most issues will be solved by restarting the raspberry pi.
 There is a second tiny push button on a perf board sitting on top of the raspberry pi that initiates a safe shutdown.
 Press hold it for 5 seconds.
-This will trigger a safe shutdown of the pi.
 The status lights will flash a bit then all but the pwr light will go off.
 Unplug the power cable (micro usb) for a minute, then plug it back in.

 Don't just yank the power cable, this can brick the sd card.